Terradue/doc-developer-sandbox/source/start/github/index.rst

       /resources
       /...

-..
-SEEALSO:: Have a look at the BEAM Java tutorial which implements the recommended structure: https://github.com/Terradue/BEAM-Java-tutorial
+.. seealso:: Have a look at the BEAM Java tutorial which implements the recommended structure: https://github.com/Terradue/BEAM-Java-tutorial